 Dr Ron Ehrlich [00:37:29] Well, well, melanin.
 They’re both skin tanning agent is one thing, but melatonin another.
 Let’s talk about each of those because we don’t hear a lot about melanin.
 Right.
 That has an important protective edge.

 By the time they get to the summer, they can be out on the boat, on the ocean, no problem, because they’ve got that suntan to protect them.
 But if glyphosate is preventing their ability to actually have a suntan because there’s not enough melanin, that’s not going to work and the sun is going to become toxic and you’re going to get things like skin cancer, which is, of course, the thing they always say that you’ve got to stay out of the sun.
 The skin doctor says, you know, stay out of the sun, take the vitamin D supplement.

 Dr Ron Ehrlich [00:38:36] And put on the sunscreen and sunscreen.
 It’s got its own story.

 Dr Stephanie Seneff [00:38:40] Sunscreen.
 It’s got its own story.
-And they use aluminium in the sunscreen, high-end sunscreen they use this aluminium to sort of make the zinc oxide more palatable for spreading.
-You know, for putting on that thing like a white paste makes it more easily spread and in the aluminium, it also like glyphosate disrupts the enzymes and the enzyme that we believe makes sulphate is called endothelium nitric oxide I’ve written a lot about it.
+And they use aluminum in the sunscreen, high-end sunscreen they use this aluminum to sort of make the zinc oxide more palatable for spreading.
+You know, for putting on that thing like a white paste makes it more easily spread, and in the aluminum, it also like glyphosate disrupts the enzymes, and the enzyme that we believe makes sulfate is called endothelium nitric oxide I’ve written a lot about it.